Th3Whit3Wolf/bloggly/api/prisma/seeds/posts/raphlinus/2018-12-28-bezier-arclength.md

 ## The control polygon length approach

-In that Stack Overflow post was a reference to "[Adaptive subdivision and the length and energy of Bézier curves][Gravesen]" by Jens Gravesen.
+In that Stack Overflow post was a reference to "[Adaptive subdivision and the length and energy of Bézier curves][gravesen]" by Jens Gravesen.
 My first step was to implement that.
 Long story short, it's not terrible, but it is possible to do better.

 The insight of the Gravesen paper is that the actual length is always somewhere between the distance between the endpoints (the length of the chord) and the perimeter of the control polygon.
 And, for a quadratic Bézier, 2/3 the first + 1/3 the second is a reasonably good estimate.